DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 **Providers should note:**

-* The DfE has [previously advised](/api-reference/release-notes.html#15-march-2023) of the possibility that participants may be registered as duplicates with multiple participant_ids.
-Where the DfE identifies duplicates, it will fix the error by ‘retiring’ one of the participant IDs, then associating all records and data under the remaining ID.
+* DfE has [previously advised](/api-reference/release-notes.html#15-march-2023) of the possibility that participants may be registered as duplicates with multiple participant_ids.
+Where DfE identifies duplicates, it will fix the error by ‘retiring’ one of the participant IDs, then associating all records and data under the remaining ID
-* Providers can check if an ECF participant’s ID has changed using the `participant_id_changes` nested structure in the [ECFEnrolment](/api-reference/reference-v3.html#schema-ecfenrolment), which contains a `from_participant_id` and a `to_participant_id` string fields, as well a `changed_at` date value
+* providers can check if an ECF participant’s ID has changed using the `participant_id_changes` nested structure in the [ECFEnrolment](/api-reference/reference-v3.html#schema-ecfenrolment), which contains a `from_participant_id` and a `to_participant_id` string fields, as well a `changed_at` date value
+* DfE will close the funding contract for the 2021 cohort on 31 July 2024.
+Schools will start moving ECTs and mentors with partial declarations originally assigned to the 2021 cohort to the 2024 cohort from mid-June

 For more detailed information see the specifications for this [view multiple ECF participants endpoint](/api-reference/reference-v3.html#api-v3-participants-ecf-get).